flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 ## Control how programs are started
 ### PATH
 This should be set to a ":" separated list of *directories*.

 When, at the shell prompt, you type:
 `foo/bar/myProg`
-the underlying library call used to run the program looks for the executable in the location you specified.
+the underlying system call used to run the program looks for the executable in the location you specified.
 If, however, you type:
 `myProg`
 that library call will begin searching for the executable using the value of `PATH`.